Witnesses of Genuine Multipartite Entanglement and Nonlocal Measurement Back-action for Raman-scattering Quantum Systems: Discussion

 always contains inseparable intermodal terms.
 In other words, if the nonlocality witness is violated, it means that either the resulting state \emph{is} entangled, the initial state \emph{was} entangled (and belonged to a sparse set of states whose entanglement was precisely undone by the process), or both.
 We consider the assumption of initial separability to be reasonable for remote systems, which tend to quickly equilibrate to thermal steady states when left alone.
 This assumption lets our nonlocality witness act as an alternative entanglement witness for states such as the $W$-like states \eqref{eq:NpartiteWlikestate}, with less strict requirements on the initial thermal occupation.
 Detecting $M+1$-partite nonlocality corresponds in this case precisely to $M+1$-partite entanglement as in our entanglement witness.

-The witnesses we have derived are capable of detecting entanglement and nonlocality, respectively, for thermal $W$-like states \eqref{eq:NpartiteWlikestate} with thermal occupation numbers $\nth$ within experimentally achievable limits (see Tables \ref{tab:sym_thresholds}, \ref{tab:relphys_thresholds} and Figures \ref{fig:thresholds_abswitness_true}, \ref{fig:thresholds_relwitness}).
-For a given temperature, the value of $\nth$ will depend on the type of system in question, in particular the excitation energy of the modes and the applied methods of cooling. \fref{fig:achievableN} shows the maximal number of modes $N$ for which the witnesses are violated as functions of $\nth$, where experimentally achieved $\nth$ in relevant experimental platforms are also indicated.
-As can be seen from the plot, the advantage of using nonlocality as a substitute entanglement witness for thermal $W$-like states is considerably for lower thermal occupations.
+The witnesses we have derived are capable of detecting entanglement and nonlocality, respectively, for thermal $W$-like states \eqref{eq:NpartiteWlikestate} with thermal occupation numbers $\nth$ below particular threshold values (see Tables \ref{tab:sym_thresholds}, \ref{tab:relphys_thresholds} and Figures \ref{fig:thresholds_abswitness_true}, \ref{fig:thresholds_relwitness}).
+For a given temperature, the value of $\nth$ will depend on the type of system in question, in particular the excitation energy of the modes and the applied methods of cooling.
+The leftmost plot in \fref{fig:achievableN} shows the maximal number of modes $N$ for which the witnesses with $M=N-1$ are violated as functions of $\nth$, where values of $\nth$ realized in some relevant experimental setups are also indicated.
+As can be seen from the plot, the advantage of using nonlocality as a substitute entanglement witness for thermal $W$-like states is considerable for lower thermal occupations.
+Additionally, the rightmost plot in \fref{fig:achievableN} shows the maximal degree of observable entanglement/nonlocality where, rather than assuming $N=M+1$, for each degree of entanglement or nonlocality $M+1$ the number of subsystems is allowed to take the optimal value $N_\text{opt.}$ that maximizes the thermal threshold (as in \fref{fig:achievableMplus1_Nopt_entwitness}, \fref{fig:achievableMplus1_Nopt_nonlocwitness}).
+It is clear that if no limit is placed on the number of subsystems, this approach allows one to witness significantly higher degrees of entanglement and nonlocality for a fixed value of $\nth$.
+The optimal number of subsystems $N_\text{opt.}$ is roughly linear as a function of $M$, as seen in App. \ref{app:Opt_N}.

 We have throughout our derivations assumed that the subsystems in question are indistinguishable; if at any point information about which state a given subsystem occupies is determined (for instance, through interaction with the environment or part of the instrumentation), the entanglement is broken.
 In our case this means in particular that it should be impossible to determine from which system a given optical signal comes from, aside from its location, i.e., they should produce output sidebands which are as close to identical in frequency and linewidth as possible.
 Indistinguishability is a natural feature for systems such as atomic ensembles, but is more challenging to achieve for engineered systems such as mechanical oscillators and optical cavities.
 To achieve sufficient indistinguishability across several modes, the possibility of \emph{in-situ} tuning may be advantageous.
 One promising optomechanical platform is superfluid helium-filled fiber cavities \cite{Patil2022PRL}, where the acoustic mode frequencies could be tuned by adjusting the cavity lengths.